Publishing

 Do I need a postgraduate degree?

-‘Masters in Publishing’ courses are available (Oxford Brookes has well-known courses, including one focused on digital publishing), but it’s not a requirement to work in publishing, and it’s no substitute for work experience.
+‘Masters in Publishing’ courses are available to those who want to investigate the history and technical side of publishing.
+If you want to stay in Oxford, Oxford Brookes has well-known courses, including one focused on digital publishing.
+It is not a requirement to have a postgraduate qualification to work in publishing, however, and it’s no substitute for work experience.
 If you’re considering the Masters' course, think about what exactly you could gain from the experience, and balance it against other ways to attain the same goals.

-For those looking for a role in publishing that would use technical skills (e.g. illustration or software development), then other technical courses would be more appropriate.
+For those looking for a role in publishing that would use technical skills (e.g. illustration or software development), then other technical courses might be more appropriate.

 Advice for job hunters